CameronBodine/PINGMapper/docs/gettingstarted/InstallationDetailed.md

 > You can revert to the classic installer by running:
 > ```
 > conda config --set solver classic
-> `
+> ```

 ## Step 5

-You shouldn't need to do this, but just in case, make sure that you have `git` installed by running the following, hitting `Enter`, and accepting by hitting `Enter` again:
+You shouldn't need to do this, but just in case, make sure that you have `git` installed by running the following, hitting `Enter`, and proceeding with the installation by hitting `Enter` again:

 ```
 conda install git